getspooky/cookiescript/README.md

 - npm >= 6.10.3
 - mongoDB >= 3.6.8

+## Browser support

+- Google Chrome
+- Microsoft Edge
+- Firefox
+- Opera
+- Safari

+>This doesn't mean that `CookieScript` cannot be used in older browsers, just that we'll ensure compatibility with the ones mentioned above.

 ## Quick start

 2. Clone this repo using `git clone --depth=1 https://github.com/getspooky/CookieScript.git <YOUR_PROJECT_NAME>`